 The GMP will be developed listing all the components of the documents, which can be sorted in CSI format for ease of tracking.
 Skanska is a proponent of very detailed estimates that eliminate allowances and lump sums wherever practical.
-We are guaranteeing the entire GMP and not individual line items, this detail allows the entire team to have clarity of the scope.
+We are guaranteeing the entire GMP, this allows the entire team to have clarity of the scope.
 We can also sort the estimate by bid package, which allows for easy comparison with subcontractor bids.
 A list of qualifications and clarifications will also be included to help define any areas of ambiguity.
 Once the GMP has been reviewed and agreed upon, it will be used as the base line for the project.